bakowroc/newsfeed-system/README.md

 Be sure if you installed npm as well.
 Then run your CLI (or command window or whatever) and type:
 >npm install

+And to create a bundle.js file type once:
+>webpack

 All dependencies should install automatically.
 Everything should be ready.

 Except angular following extensions are needed: